-We speak to Bashar Masri, the man behind Rawabi, Palestine’s first planned and green city.
+We speak to Bashar Masri, the man behind Rawabi, which means “The Hills”, Palestine’s first planned and green city.

 Since announcing plans to build Palestine’s first planned and green city back in 2008, the Rawabi project has faced its fair share of criticism.
 From political complications over using Jewish National Fund trees, concerns by environmentalists over the lack of water and waste-water management plans to threats by Israel to shut down access roads and boycotts– the project really has seen it all.